pascagihozo/Professional-scanning-tool/SCANNING_SYSTEM_README.md

-# EDMS Scanning System - Cross-Platform Architecture
+#  Scanning System - Cross-Platform Architecture

 ## Overview

-The EDMS scanning system provides **universal scanning capabilities** across all operating systems and devices through a combination of server-side and client-side technologies.
+The scanning system provides **universal scanning capabilities** across all operating systems and devices through a combination of server-side and client-side technologies.
 This architecture ensures that users can scan documents regardless of their operating system (Windows, macOS, Linux) or device type (desktop, laptop, mobile).

 ## Architecture Diagram